Let’s make a memory of Kyoto with Maiko (August, 2017)

 Her navy kimono and everything she is wearing is a collection of Japanese traditional art.
 The guide explains the kimono, obi (kimono belt), kanzashi (ornamental hairpin) and the hair decoration so it is easy to understand even if you don’t have the knowledge.

 Some guests say they don’t know what to talk about, what to ask during the conversation with maiko.
-However, maiko have great conversation skills so not only will they answer any question politely, but they will be able to lead the conversation and time will quickly pass by.
+However, Maiko has great conversation skills so not only will they answer any question politely, but they will be able to lead the conversation and time will quickly pass by.
 Fukune-san, asked about uchiwa (fan) and explaining.

 Even during conversations, taking photos is necessary!